HashtagHaschka/Copula-based-endogeneity-corrections/README.md

 - 2sCOPE is the estimator by Yang et al. (2024)
 - IMA is the estimator by Haschka (2024)
 - BWM is the estimator by Breitung et al. (2024)
+- JAMS is the estimator by Liengaard et al. (2024)
 - PANEL is the estimator by Haschka (2022)

 The functions for cross-sectional estimators are similar in terms of required arguments.
 In light of the current discussion in the literature on the estimation of the cumulative distribution function,